 This is a no-cost, 11-course learning series developed by the Centers for Disease Control and Prevention and partners.
 The program emphasizes the use of integrated pest management (IPM) to address public health pests and vectors that spread disease.

 Learn about a wide range of vectors and the diseases they transmit, from the Aedes mosquito and the Zika virus, to the tsetse fly and African sleeping sickness, through a new online course offered by the London School of Hygiene and Tropical Medicine.
-The self-paced course is set to begin September 21, 2020.

 The Center for Health in the Human Ecosystem is hosting the third annual Biology of Vector-borne Diseases six-day course.
 This six-day course, offered through the University of Idaho, is both lecture- and discussion-based and is delivered by internationally recognized experts, with integrated case studies of emerging vector-borne pathogens.
 The course registration fee includes housing, meals, course materials and social activities.
 Registration will be due following acceptance into the course.